kamidev/sharing-cities-demo/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### Simple functional tests using Nightwatch ´npm run e2e"
+### ´npm run e2e"

-By default, this runs all [Nightwatch tests](https://nightwatchjs.org/) in folder "tests".
+Currently configured to run all [Nightwatch tests](https://nightwatchjs.org/) in folder "tests".
-NOTE!
-To test React apps on localhost, you must first start them in a separate terminal.

 Nightwatch performs functional tests using actual browsers.
 Right now, it is setup for Chrome.
+Additional browsers can be configured and tests can also run headless.

+NOTE!
+To test React apps on localhost, you must first start the application in a separate terminal.

-This kind of tests is useful for at least two different things:
+Functional tests are useful for different things, including:

-- Very simple sanity checks of the React UI
+- very simple sanity checks of user interface and basic functionality
 - checking that calls to external sites work as expected

-Currently, only two very rudimentary sample tests are implemented.
+Currently, only two rudimentary sample tests are implemented.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the default React test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Note!
+For this application, default tests currently doesn't work.

 ### `npm run build`